Bookmark and Share

 The principle I stick to is DONT USE MEASUREMENTS.
 Every time I measure and every time I mark a measurement is an opportunity to introduce an error.
 These errors can soon add up!

 In cutting the tenons on the rails, I've not had to make any accurate measurements and I don't intend to start now.
-In marking out the mortices I only need the overall door height and the size of the glazed portion (equates to the length of the top muntin).
+In marking out the mortises I only need the overall door height and the size of the glazed portion (equates to the length of the top muntin).

 Marking door mortises